It can be tricky finding a good place to study on campus. Luckily, UBC has a wealth of great study spots that you might

 If you’re a student at UBC, you’ve probably been to Brock Hall: to see your Enrolment Services Advisor, to get some tips for improving your resume, or to discuss your tuition payments.
 While it seems like a pretty busy public space that wouldn’t be good for studying, that’s because you probably missed the hidden gem on the second floor of the West Wing.

 Tucked away in a hallway is a series of study carrels—you know, those box-like walled desks that help you focus—that are the perfect place for some quiet studying.
 This place is ideal for people looking for a distraction-free and silent study session.
 The best part about it is that it seems nobody knows it exists.

 Forest Sciences Centre—MacMillan Bloedel Atrium

 Address: 2424 Main Mall

 The Forestry building is a great place for students who like to immerse themselves in epic surroundings while getting work done.
 Inside the MacMillan Bloedel Atrium is also a good option for group study with its large tables and couches with space for up to 60 people.
 Natural light comes in through the ceiling skylight and the atrium is surrounded by greenery with amazing woodwork adorning the walls and ceiling.

 This isn’t the best place for quiet studying as the atrium is a busy place and there are always students milling about, so you’ll need to deal with some background noise, or bring a good pair of headphones.
-Make sure you get there during the day because the door is locked and requires a keycard to access after 6:00 pm.
+Make sure you get there during the day because the door is locked and requires a keycard to access after 8:00 pm and on weekends.

 Life Sciences Centre—East and West Atriums

 Address: 2350 Health Sciences Mall

 The twin atriums in the Life Sciences Centre are expansive, open spaces with high ceilings and large windows that allow the sun to shine through, making the space bright.
 The East Atrium has 5 rows of long tables that are great for independent or group study.